 Turns out the honorable Church of England (hey, their clergy get to have mysterious names like rector, canon, metropolitan, prebendary, primus, postulant… I want a fancy title too!) agrees with my camp director.
-It has even issued five official prayers for the 2014 World Cup.
+For the last World Cup it has issued five official prayers.
 TIME magazine has reported that Rt.
 Rev. Nick Baines (two titles!), Bishop of Leeds and Liverpool fan, wrote approved prayers for the cheering faithful.

-My favorite of the five is the shortest prayer, the prayer for the England soccer team: “Oh God…” That’s just brilliant.
-Rev. Baines is a Brit after all.
+My favorite of the five is the shortest prayer, the prayer for the England soccer team: “Oh God…” As the Brits say, “brillant.”
 What else could we pray?
 Any predilection for our own team seems partial or partisan.
 What about the African team we’re playing against, is God to work against their fun?
 Doesn’t God love every nation?
 An elaborate, abstract prayer feels out of place, while no prayer at all feels godless.
 But “Oh God…” You can’t beat that.

 The first approved prayer grabbed my eye too.
 It’s a prayer for the World Cup itself:

 Lord of all the nations, who played the cosmos into being, guide, guard and protect all who work or play in the World Cup.
 May all find in this competition a source of celebration, an experience of common humanity and a growing attitude of generous sportsmanship to others.
 Amen.